Licensing Requirements for Regulated Occupations in Australia

 If any VET student is considering working in a regulated occupation, it is important to understand the licensing requirements that apply.
 By complying with these requirements, VET students can help to ensure that they are qualified and competent to perform jobs safely and effectively.

 Are you an RTO looking for quality training resources?
 If yes, then VET Resources is your partner.
-We also have a YouTube Channel with videos on RTO related matters.
+We also have a YouTube Channel with videos on RTO-related matters.
 We also offer free consultation to RTOs.
-For further information please contact here.
+For further information, please contact us here.

 Frequently Asked Questions (FAQs)